About Our Team

-Meg Medina is a Cuban-American writer who works in picture books, middle grade, and YA.
+Meg Medina (founder) is a Cuban-American writer who works in picture books, middle grade, and YA.
 She is the winner of the 2014 Pura Belpré prize in fiction, the 2013 CYBILS award winner in fiction, and the winner of the 2012 Ezra Jack Keats New Writers Award.
-Her books are Yaqui Delgado Wants to Kick Your Ass (Candlewick Press, 2013), which earned numerous awards and distinctions including being named to Top Ten YALSA Quick Pick, Best Fiction for Young Adults 2013, and Las Américas Highly Commended List; The Girl Who Could Silence the Wind (Candlewick Press, 2012), a Bank Street Best Books of 2012 and finalist in the International Latino Book Awards 2014 ; Tia Isa Wants a Car (Candlewick Press 2011), a Junior Library Selection that was included on numerous lists, including Amelia Bloomer, ALSC Notable Books 2012, and Charlotte Zolotow Highly Commended Books; and Milagros, Girl from Away (Christy Ottaviano Books: Henry Holt BYR, 2009), which is available in e-book format on Amazon.
+Her books are Burn Baby Burn (Candlewick Press 2016) a National Book Award Longlist and a Kirkus Prize finalist; Yaqui Delgado Wants to Kick Your Ass (Candlewick Press, 2013), which earned numerous awards and distinctions including being named to Top Ten YALSA Quick Pick, Best Fiction for Young Adults 2013, and Las Américas Highly Commended List; The Girl Who Could Silence the Wind (Candlewick Press, 2012), a Bank Street Best Books of 2012 and finalist in the International Latino Book Awards 2014 ; Tia Isa Wants a Car (Candlewick Press 2011), a Junior Library Selection that was included on numerous lists, including Amelia Bloomer, ALSC Notable Books 2012, and Charlotte Zolotow Highly Commended Books; and Milagros, Girl from Away (Christy Ottaviano Books: Henry Holt BYR, 2009), which is available in e-book format on Amazon.
 You can read more about Meg’s books here.

-Gigi is also the author of A Certain Strain of Peculiar, a Bank Street College Best Children’s Book of the Year; Chancey of the Maury River, A William Allen White Masters list title for grades 3-5; and Come August, Come Freedom, her first work of historical fiction, which was selected by the Southern Independent Booksellers Alliance as a Fall 2012 Okra Pick, chosen by Bank Street College as a Best Children’s Book of the Year, selected by the Virginia Library Association as a Jefferson Cup Honor book, and won the Library of Virginia’s People’s Choice Award for Fiction.
+Gigi is also the author of A Certain Strain of Peculiar, a Bank Street College Best Children’s Book of the Year; Chancey of the Maury River, A William Allen White Masters list title for grades 3-5; and Come August, Come Freedom, her first work of historical fiction, which was selected by Bank Street College as a Best Children’s Book of the Year, chosen by the Virginia Library Association as a Jefferson Cup Honor book, and won the Library of Virginia’s People’s Choice Award for Fiction.
 In 2012, Gigi received a Theresa Pollak Prize for Excellence in the Arts from Richmond Magazine.

 Gigi likes to write about inter-generational relationships and girls who find solace, strength, and inspiration from their faith and in the natural world.
 A Mississippi native, she grew up in Mechanicsville, Virginia and lives in Richmond with her family.
 Connect with Gigi on Twitter, Facebook, Instagram, or at www.gigiamateau.com